 Is BCcampus getting any extra funding from government for this initiative?
 If not how will any costs be covered?

-BCcampus has traditionally managed the Online Program Development Fund (OPDF) for the British Columbia Ministry of Advanced Education, Innovation and Technology.
+BCcampus has traditionally managed the Online Program Development Fund (OPDF) for the British Columbia Ministry of Advanced Education, Skills and Training.
 The annual fund has been on average $750K – $1M.
 This fund has supported the development of online courseware, lab materials, online tools, video and other resources over the past 10 years.
 It is our expectation that OPDF funds will be re-profiled to focus on the open textbook program.

 You mention on the BCcampus website that this project is modeled after the recent California legislation.
 Does this mean that the provincial government has passed legislation for this to happen?
 Can you explain what the California legislation does?